lrusso/AssistBot/README.md

 ## Receiving the data

-There is a ChatBot.php file sample in this repository that shows how the data may be received.
+There is a AssistBot.php file sample in this repository that shows how the data may be received.

 ## Based on BotUI with several bugfixes and updates